Arguments against a sugar-sweetened beverage (SSB) tax in Australia

 Industry wants to be ‘part of the solution’ but is obliged to maximise profit

-The Australian beverage industry is strongly opposed to the introduction of a tax on sugar-sweetened beverages.
+The Australian beverage industry is strongly opposed to the introduction of a tax on SSBs.
 Opposition is led by the Australian Beverages Council, which is the peak body for the non-alcoholic beverages industry.
-In May 2018, the council announced that its members would reduce sugar across the industry by an average of 20% by 2020.
-Council chief executive Geoff Parker said the industry was “serious about supporting healthier lifestyles” and had “an important role to play in helping Australians to reduce their sugar consumption”.1 Health groups were sceptical about the announcement, which they viewed as an attempt to stave off a tax on sugary drinks in Australia.2 They noted that individual products would not contain 20% less sugar, and much of the reduction would flow from consumers switching to low-sugar alternatives.2 Baseline data for the pledge dates back to January 20161 and manufacturers’ participation in the scheme is voluntary.3
+In June 2018, the council announced that its members would voluntarily reduce sugar across the industry by an average of 20% by 2025.1 As Pledgees, including Asahi Lifestyle Beverages, Coca-Cola Europacific Partners, Coca-Cola Australia and PepsiCo, have reduced 18% of sugar in their portfolios between 2015 and 2022, a stretch target was increased to 25%.1 Council chief executive Geoff Parker said the industry was “serious about supporting healthier lifestyles” and had “an important role to play in helping Australians to reduce their sugar consumption.”2 Health groups were sceptical about the announcement, which they viewed as an attempt to stave off a tax on sugary drinks in Australia:3 they noted that individual products would not contain 20% less sugar, and much of the reduction would flow from consumers switching to low-sugar alternatives.3 According to the Australian Beverages Council, the most common techniques used by manufacturers to reduce sugar levels are increasing sales of low/no sugar options and reformulation, with other options including reducing container sizes and capping sugar content in new and existing drinks.1

 1. Individual responsibility – but costs are borne by government

-The industry argument that individuals are responsible for adopting healthier lifestyles, and governments should not seek to interfere with personal choice by seeking to influence decisions about what to buy and eat, can be considered in light of the significant obesity-related costs borne by governments.
-These include health and welfare costs, foregone tax revenue and reduced productivity.
-The Grattan Institute concludes that these third-party costs justify a sugar-sweetened beverage (SSB) tax, even if the significant individual costs of obesity are ignored or considered a matter of personal responsibility.5
+The industry argues that individuals are responsible for adopting healthier lifestyles, and governments should not seek to interfere with personal choice by influencing decisions about what to buy and eat.
+However, governments face significant obesity-related costs, such as health and welfare, foregone tax revenue and reduced productivity.
+The Grattan Institute concludes that these third-party costs justify an SSB tax, even if the significant individual costs of obesity are ignored or considered a matter of personal responsibility.5

-The industry claims that SSBs can be enjoyed as part of a balanced diet ignores evidence of a significant association and dose-response relationship between SSB consumption and long-term weight gain and risk of type 2 diabetes.
-Research suggests that soft drink consumers, in particular, do not compensate for the additional energy from consumption of SSBs by reducing consumption of other foods, resulting in increased total energy intake.
-SSBs can also stimulate appetite.6
+The industry claims that SSBs can be enjoyed as part of a balanced diet ignores evidence of a significant dose-response relationship between SSB consumption and long-term health risks (e.g., weight gain and risk of type 2 diabetes).
+Research suggests that SSBs can stimulate appetite, and soft drink consumers, in particular, do not compensate for the additional energy consumed from these drinks by reducing intake of other foods, resulting in increased total energy intake.6

 Taxes have long been applied to other products, notably tobacco and alcohol, to discourage consumption.
-There is overwhelming evidence that increasing the rate of tax applied to tobacco raises prices, reduces consumption and saves lives.78 Poor diet and high body mass index are now the greatest risk factors contributing to the burden of disease in Australia, which taken together rank ahead of smoking and alcohol-related illness.9 Public health advocates argue that it is in the interests of society as a whole to reduce the burden that diet, obesity and associated diseases place on the health system and many individuals.6
+There is overwhelming evidence that increasing the rate of tax applied to tobacco raises prices, reduces consumption and saves lives.7 Poor diet and high body mass index are now the greatest risk factors contributing to the burden of disease in Australia, which taken together rank ahead of smoking and alcohol-related illness.8 Public health advocates argue that it is in the interests of society as a whole to reduce the burden that diet, obesity and associated diseases place on the health system and many individuals.9

-2. Industry wants to be part of the solution – but is obliged to maximise profit
+2. Industry wants to be part of the solution through self-regulation, but is obliged to maximise profit

-The Australian Beverages Council claims that it is making a strong effort to ensure it is part of the solution to obesity.1 The legal obligation of Australian companies, however, is to act in the interests of their shareholders and maximise sales and profits to the full extent permitted by law.
-Public health advocates argue that the beverage industry therefore has an unavoidable conflict of interest when it comes to reducing consumption of its products, and cannot be relied upon to act in the interests of population health rather than profit.6
+The Australian Beverages Council claims that it is making an effort to ensure it is part of the solution to obesity.1 However, the legal obligation of Australian companies is to act in the interests of their shareholders and maximise sales and profits to the full extent permitted by law.
+Public health advocates argue that the beverage industry therefore has an unavoidable conflict of interest when it comes to reducing consumption of its products, and cannot be relied upon to act in the interests of population health rather than profit.10

-3. Poorer people pay a larger share of sugar-sweetened beverage taxes – but also reap the greatest benefits
+3. Poorer people pay a larger share of SSB taxes – but also reap the greatest benefits

 4. Has sugar consumption decreased in Australia?

-A claim that sugar intake has fallen in Australia while obesity rates have continued to rise has been used to argue against a tax on sugar-sweetened beverages (SSBs).15 Australian Bureau of Statistics analyses have shown that, on average, Australians’ consumption of added sugars16 and sweetened beverages17 decreased between 1995 and 2011–12; however limitations in the data make side-by-side comparisons problematic.
-The topline figures on Australians’ average consumption also mask variations within sub-groups of the population.
-In particular, the ABS datasets show that teenage boys remain large consumers of sugary drinks.
-Industry data shows that while sales of soft drinks may be falling, sales of sugary drinks including energy drinks, iced teas and sports drinks are on the rise.18
+A claim that sugar intake has fallen in Australia while obesity rates have continued to rise has been used to argue against a tax on SSBs.18 Australian Bureau of Statistics analyses have shown that, on average, Australians’ consumption of added and free sugars remained relatively consistent between 2019/2020 and 2020/2021, with free sugar intake higher than WHO recommendations.19 Specifically, data suggests that intake of free sugars increased during this timeframe in part because of greater electrolyte, energy and fortified drink intakes.16 The topline figures on Australians’ average consumption also mask variations within sub-groups of the population: in particular, men and those living in remote or low socioeconomic status areas remain large consumers of sugary drinks.20

 5. Impact on jobs and the economy

-Another common claim made by industry is that taxes on sugar-sweetened beverages will cause considerable job losses.
-Following the introduction of an SSB tax in Mexico in 2014, there was no decrease in employment in the beverage industry three years post-policy implementation and unemployment rates in the country did not increase.21 The Grattan Institute predicts that job losses would be minimal as a result of an SSB tax in Australia.
-The reduction in total demand for beverages produced by Australian manufacturers would be minimal, because consumers would switch to other product lines such as bottled water and artificially sweetened beverages.5
+Industry groups commonly claim that taxes on SSBs will cause considerable job losses.
+Following the introduction of an SSB tax in Mexico in 2014, there was no decrease in employment in the beverage industry three years post-implementation and unemployment rates in the country did not increase.23 Similarly, no impact on employment was found after implementation of the SSB tax in Chile24 or the US.25 26 27 28 The Grattan Institute predicts that job losses would be minimal as a result of an SSB tax in Australia, as consumers would switch to other product lines, such as bottled water and artificially sweetened beverages.5 In line with this estimate, simulation models in the US and Brazil suggest that SSB taxes can actually increase employment.29 30

-The impact of an SSB tax on the Australian sugar industry would also be minimal, according to the Grattan Institute.
-About 75-80 per cent of the sugar produced by the Australian sugar industry is exported.
-The Grattan Institute concluded that an SSB tax would result in slightly more sugar being exported rather than sold domestically, with minimal impact on prices.5
+The impact of an SSB tax on the Australian sugar industry would also be minimal, according to the Grattan Institute: about 85% of the sugar produced in Australia is exported, with the tax only expected to affect 0.5% of total sugar production.31 Overall, an SSB tax would result in more sugar being exported rather than sold domestically, especially as the demand for sugar around the world expected to increase.31

 6. A complex problem requires a complex solution

-While overweight and obesity are complex conditions with multiple causes, there is a substantial association between consumption of sugar-sweetened beverages (SSBs) and long-term weight gain.23 Obesity is a risk factor for chronic disease including cardiovascular disease, diabetes and some cancers.23 Advocates for an SSB tax in Australia agree that the measure should be introduced as part of a comprehensive plan for reducing rates of overweight and obesity.24
+While overweight and obesity are complex conditions with multiple causes, there is a substantial association between consumption of SSBs and long-term weight gain.33 NH Obesity is a risk factor for chronic disease including cardiovascular disease, diabetes and some cancers.30 Advocates for an SSB tax in Australia agree that the measure should be introduced as part of a comprehensive plan for reducing rates of overweight and obesity.5

-An analysis of sugary drinks, food, alcohol and gambling industry documents has shown that the concept of complexity is frequently used to undermine effective public health policies that threaten unhealthy industries’ profits.25 Authors of the paper conclude that industry arguments imply the existence of a ‘complexity fallacy’, that complex problems can only be addressed by complex solutions.
-They caution: “Policymakers should be aware of this so that it may be taken into account when weighing industry arguments that ‘Nothing can be done until everything is done’.25
+An analysis of sugary drinks, food, alcohol and gambling industry documents has shown that the concept of complexity is frequently used to undermine effective public health policies that threaten unhealthy industries’ profits.34 Authors of the paper conclude that industry arguments imply the existence of a ‘complexity fallacy:’ complex problems can only be addressed by complex solutions.32 They caution that “policymakers should be aware of this so that it may be taken into account when weighing industry arguments that ‘Nothing can be done until everything is done’.”32